 B. Pump Styles

 Any combination of “A” and “B” except “engine drive” – “submersible”, can become a pump station.

-Pump – since this is a common generic word we will describe the most common types of pumps used for water movement, but they can be applied to other industries and fluids as well.
+Pump – since this is a common generic word I will describe the most common types of pumps used in the golf course industry, but they can be applied to other industries as well.
 All four of these types of pump can be used to build a pump station.

 Turbine Pump – also known as lineshaft turbine, generally pumps from a vertical well.
 The main components are bowl assembly and impellers (actual pump), the discharge head (turns the water from a vertical direction to a horizontal direction and holds the motor), the motor, the column (connects the bowl assembly to the discharge head) and the shaft (connects the impellers inside the bowl assembly to the motor).

 Submersible Pump – also known as submersible turbine, pumps from a vertical well also.
 The main components are bowl assembly and impellers (same as above) and the motor.
 The submersible motor is connected directly to the impellers at the bottom of the bowl assembly, unlike the turbine pump that uses shafts, bearings and discharge head.
 The submersible pump does not have to be installed vertically like the lineshaft turbine does.
 This pump can be installed at any angle between 5 degrees and 90 degrees.

 Centrifugal Pump – can pump from pond, stream or anywhere a suction line can be installed, including a vertical well like the previous pumps.
 The main components are the impeller (including pump casting) and the motor.